RafaelBrasil1/RafaelBrasil1/README.md

 - ### Version Control: <br>
   ![GitHub](https://img.shields.io/badge/GitHub-181717?style=for-the-badge&logo=github&logoColor=white)

-## 🔭 Projects
+## 📜 Projects

 - 🥭 [Cajuice](https://github.com/JoaoCussolim/Cajuice): A web game to draw pixel art on an **infinite** map with friends and the rest of the world!
-[Try it out!](https://cajuice.netlify.app/)
+[Try it!](https://cajuice.netlify.app/)
 - 🍀 [Lucky Journey](https://github.com/GabrielGrabalos/Solar-System-Website): A beautiful and interactive website to teach children about our solar system.
-[Try it out!](https://solartorio.web.app)
+[Try it!](https://solartorio.web.app)
+- 😺 [Catsteroids A.I](https://github.com/RafaelBrasil1/Catsteroids-A.I): An artificial intelligence made to play Catsteroids, a game made by myself.[Try it!](rafaelbrasil1.github.io/Catsteroids-A.I/)
+- 🧩 [Image Changer Extension](https://github.com/RafaelBrasil1/ImageChangerExtension): A Google Chorme extension to change **ALL** your images.

 - Expect a lot more projects from now on!

-## 🌱 Currently Learning
+## 📖 Currently Learning

-Just like technology never stops advancing, I **never stop learning**.
-While I study what my school provides me, I also like to explore everything I can.
-Currently, I'm interested in artificial intelligence, especially generative models, and cloud computing platforms like Firebase, AWS, and Azure for developing secure database-driven applications.
-Also, I'm just waiting for the opportunity to start practicing Spring Boot! 🍃
+I am always trying to learn new things, specially when it comes to things I don't understand now.
+While I learn everything I can from my school, I also try to explore and get to know everything I can from external materials.
+I am also trying to learn more and more about artificial intelligence and virtual reality, which are topics I can't wait to learn.

-## 📫 How to Reach Me
+## ✉️ How to Reach Me

-You can reach out to me via email at [rafaelbr.ulbrich@gmail.com](mailto:rafaelbr.ulbrich@gmail.com)!
+This is my email adress:[rafaelbr.ulbrich@gmail.com](mailto:rafaelbr.ulbrich@gmail.com)!

-## ✨ Fun Facts
+## 🔮 Fun Facts
+- 🎮 I love playing all kind of games, specially **Souls-Like** games.

-- 🥷 I once practiced **Kung-Fu** when I was 5 years old.
+- 🥷 I practiced Kung-Fu for **7 years** before the pandemic came.

+- 👓 I'm a huge fan of [Grabalos](https://github.com/GabrielGrabalos) who taught me and helped me in this journey!

 ## 💕 Thanks!

-Thanks for your interest in me!
+Thank You!
-Hope to see you again. 😊
+I wish you a good day! 😊